openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 The process below will show you how to manually disable pod beeps that occur when the pod time reaches the defined warning limit in the `'Hours before shutdown' <../Configuration/OmnipodEros.html#alerts>`_ Omnipod alerts setting before the 72 hour (3 days) pod expiration.

-NOTE - If you have enabled the Automatically acknowledge Pod alerts setting in `Omnipod Alerts <../Configuration/OmnipodEros.html#alerts>`_, this alert will be handled automatically after the first occurance and you will NOT need to manually disable the alert.
+NOTE - If you have enabled the Automatically acknowledge Pod alerts setting in `Omnipod Alerts <../Configuration/OmnipodEros.html#alerts>`_, this alert will be handled automatically after the first occurence and you will NOT need to manually disable the alert.

 * When the defined `'Hours before shutdown' <../Configuration/OmnipodEros.html#alerts>`_ limit is reached, the pod will issue warning beeps to inform you that it is approaching its expiration time and a pod change will soon be required.
 * You can verify this on the Omnipod (POD) tab under the 'Active Pod alerts' [1] field where the status message 'Pod will expire soon' is displayed.